MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/multi-subnet.md

 A full implementation of Calico IP Address Management (IPAM) works as follows:

 Calico's IPAM function is designed to allocate IP addresses to workloads on-demand.
-Calico supports multiple IP pools for administrative grouping.
+Calico also supports multiple IP pools for administrative grouping.
 When configuring an allocation for a particular workload, the set of allowed pools may be limited by the configuration, which allows for various use cases.
-Different varied cases, follow these guidelines:
+Follow the guidelines below for different use cases:

 - Use multiple disjoint pools to increase capacity.
 - For _l2bridge_ networks within a rack, configure an IP pool per rack where the hosts within a rack can only allocate from a particular pool.